 The icy peaks or glaciers in the background of the 20th Key, and the expanse of water supporting the coffins, are symbols of this fluidic fire.
-The coffins themselves are made of stone, and they float upon the sea, to intimate that the solid forms of the mineral kingdom are really supported by the universal fluidic energy.
-The human figures have been enclosed in the coffins, but are now emerging.
+The coffins themselves are made of stone, and they float upon the sea, to intimate that the solid forms of the mineral kingdom are really supported by the universal fluidic energy, The human figures have been enclosed in the coffins, but are now emerging.
 Here is the idea that the potencies of human consciousness are present even in mineral forms.
 To this the passage of Scripture refers which declares that God is able out of stones to raise up children unto Abraham.

-The letter Shin, corresponding to this Key and to fire, is, as has been explained, related by its number to the words Ruach Elohim, Life Breathof the Creative Powers.
-Three hundred is the extension of twenty-four (the sum of the numbers from zero to twenty-four inclusive.)
-Thus three hundred represents the full development of the idea symbolized in Revelations by the twenty-four thrones of the Elders.
-Twenty-four itself is the number of the Hebrew word The Geviyeh, meaning "substance," or "body."
+The letter Shin, corresponding to this Key and to fire, is, as has been explained, related by its number to the words Ruach Elohim, Life-Breath of the Creative Powers.
+300 is the extension of 24 (the sum of the numbers from 0 to 24 inclusive.)
+Thus 300 represents the full development of the idea symbolized in Revelations by the twenty-four thrones of the Elders.
+24 itself is the number of the Hebrew word GVIH, gevivah, meaning "substance," or "body."
 Thus here is a hint that the secret fire is simply the extended manifestation of that same reality which gives body to all things, or is the substance of everything.
-Hence in the diagram of the Egyptian triangle on page 55 of Lesson Three, you will notice that the first space in the line attributed to Isis is that assigned to the element of fire.
-Similarly, in Qabalah, the first letter of the Tetragrammaton, The is said to stand for the same element.
-This letter is I or Yod, and Qabalists declare that among the Ten Sephiroth, Yod belongs to The This again connects with the idea of fire, because Chokmah is said to be the "Root of Fire."
-Chokmah, again, is the seat of The Chaiah, the Life Force, and is also the Sphere of Masloth, "the highways of the stars."
+Hence in the diagram of the Egyptian triangle of Lesson 3, you will notice that the first space in the line attributed to Isis is that assigned to the element of fire.
+Similarly, in Qabalah, the first letter of the Tetragrammaton, IHVH, is said to stand for the same element.
+This letter is I or Yod, and Oabalists declare that among the Ten Sephiroth, Yod belongs to ChKMH, Chokmah, Wisdom, the second aspect of the Life-power.
+This again connects with the idea of fire, because Chokmah is said to be the "Root of Fire."
+Chokmah, again, is the seat of ChlH, Chaiah, the Lifeforce, and is also the Sphere of Masloth, "the highways of the stars."